NSTFIndia/Contact_Tracing_COVID19_IOS/README.md

 ** Long
 * CRUD  operation of SQLLite DB schema.
 * View : Listing the stored list of advertisers from the DB.
-* Foreground  thread switching implementation for Advertising and Scanning (discovering) with interval of 1 minute.
+* Foreground  thread switching implementation for Advertising and Scanning (discovering) with interval of 5 minutes.

+* The above can be acheived using Google NearBy API : https://developers.google.com/nearby/messages/overview

 # Optional Feature List: